Faulty tests, restrictive guidelines presented challenges for confirming coronavirus’ spread in Washington, experts say

 The CDC did not respond to a request for an interview about testing issues Tuesday, and the FDA declined an interview request.

-Since Friday, after the new tests kits arrived in Washington and the DOH lab in Shoreline has ramped up testing, the state as of Tuesday evening has confirmed nine coronavirus deaths — the only fatalities so far confirmed in the nation.
-It’s also confirmed another 27 other cases, all of which are in King and Snohomish counties.
-Public health workers are monitoring another 231 people who could have been exposed to the virus.
-Seven of the nine deaths, and 13 other confirmed cases, are tied to Life Care Center of Kirkland, a long-term care facility.
+Since Friday, after the new test kits arrived in Washington and the DOH lab in Shoreline has ramped up testing, the state as of Tuesday evening has confirmed nine coronavirus deaths — the only fatalities so far confirmed in the nation.
+It’s also confirmed an additional 18 cases, all of which are in King and Snohomish counties.
+Public health workers are monitoring an additional 231 people who could have been exposed to the virus.
+Seven of the nine deaths, and seven other confirmed cases, are tied to Life Care Center of Kirkland, a long-term care facility.

 Until last week, the DOH had been sending potential coronavirus samples to the CDC in Atlanta as part of a cumbersome testing process that took up to five days to yield results.
 Now, the state lab has the capacity to run 200 tests a day and can get test results back in a day or two, Lindquist said.
 The University of Washington also has started coronavirus testing under the FDA’s emergency use authorization, with capacity of up to 400 tests per day.